kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Operators
 =========

-Most key strokes and buttons in Blender call an operator which is also exposed to python via :mod:`bpy.ops`,
+Most key-strokes and buttons in Blender call an operator which is also exposed to python via :mod:`bpy.ops`,

 To see the Python equivalent hover your mouse over the button and see the tool-tip, eg ``Python: bpy.ops.render.render()``,